samaradel/www_threefold/www.threefoldtoken.com/content/login/our-idea.md

 weight = 2

 # First column
-header_1 = "The Token is designed to have real utility: they are the payment mechanism for buying and selling IT capacity on our grid." image_1_header = "utility" image_1 = "/img/backed.png" author_1 = ""
+header_1 = "The Token is designed to have real utility: they are the payment mechanism for buying and selling Internet IT capacity on our grid." image_1_header = "utility" image_1 = "/img/backed.png" author_1 = ""